 The ubiquitous Shiplap Trend

-Love it!
-I think it’s such a wonderful, sophisticated look for a country or beach home.
+I actually do like shiplap, but it should be used judiciously!
+And, I think it’s such a wonderful, sophisticated look for a country or beach home.

 But yes, some have overdone it.
 A little shiplap goes a long way!